Philogy/philogy.github.io/_posts/2023-03-16-selector-switches.md

 1. It "evens out" the lower bits of the output value to ensure that the possible output values are evenly spaced out
-2. It ensures the minimum output value is `15` or `b1111`, meaning the receive-fallback function and selectors with 8 zero upper bits can still result in a valid jump destination
+2. It ensures the minimum output value is `15` or `b1111`, meaning the receive-fallback function and selectors with 8 zero upper bits can still result in a valid jump destination without having to use an additional `PUSH` & `ADD` operation.

 I then use the "code as table" approach adding selector checks with the final destinations at all valid jump destinations and a simple `JUMPDEST PUSH0 PUSH0 REVERT`, with padding at all invalid